 Combine the decomposed granite and GraniteCrete admixture thoroughly.
 Again, be sure to only mix the amount that you can use in a single day.
 Our website features a Job Calculator that will help you determine the amount of material required for both residential and commercial applications. www.GraniteCrete.com/calculator.

 GraniteCrete can be ordered pre-mixed with decomposed granite from many of our retailers.
 Please refer to our website for a list of retailers who offer pre-mixing. www.GraniteCrete.com/retailers.
+The pre-mixed material will arrive DRY and will need water added for proper installation of GraniteCrete.

 The dry GraniteCrete-DG mixture will be laid down on your path in two layers, with each layer moistened and compacted individually.
 It is not required to cure the initial layer before installing the second layer.